New Research Indicates That NASA’s Pathfinder Landing Site On Mars May Have Once Been An Ancient Sea

-As Gizmodo report, at the time of this mission, NASA were completely unaware that the landing site of the Pathfinder was formed by an unknown inland sea which was once a large marine spillover.
+As Gizmodo reports, at the time of this mission, NASA was completely unaware that the landing site of the Pathfinder was formed by an unknown inland sea which was once a large marine spillover.
 While this site on Mars is now completely barren and dry, it was once covered with profuse amounts of water, rather than the random debris and lava that scientists originally suggested had been here.

 The physical search for water on Mars first commenced after images taken by the Mariner 9 spacecraft in 1971 showed massive channels on Mars that scientists believed were indicative of torrential floods.